CodeURJC-DAW-2022-23/webapp13/README.md

 You must complete these steps in order to be able to test our application.

-1. First download the project code, from https://github.com/CodeURJC-DAW-2022-23/webapp13 and then extract the zip and open some java ide.
+1. Download the [source code](https://github.com/CodeURJC-DAW-2022-23/webapp13/releases/tag/fase2-MySQL), extract it and open the project with an IDE adequate for Maven.
-2. Donwload the MySQL Workbench Community from https://dev.mysql.com/downloads/workbench/ and open the installation file.
+2. Download MySQL Community Server, and MySQL Community from https://dev.mysql.com/downloads/, specifically install version 8.0.32 for both products.
-3. Install version 8.0.32 version MySQL Workbench Community.
-Follow the instructions to install it correctly and set everything as default.
+3. Don't alter the default configuration settings during the installation process of the products.
+When setting up the server configuration, leave the DB port to the default (3306), and set credentials to: "root"; "password" (no quotes).
-4. Launch MySQL Workbench from your program menu.
+4. Launch MySQL Workbench and launch your local DB server by clicking on the named box under MySQL Connections.
-5. To connect to the default local MySQLL server click on the box that may appear under MySQL Connections.
+5. If asked to, enter again the previously mentioned credentials.
-6. If asked enter your MySQL server credentials.
+6. If not done already, create a new schema for the DB named "nexus" (no quotes).
-7. Make sure to change the aplication.properties to create-drop instead of update.
+7. In the web app project folder, in the resources folder, in the application.properties file, set spring.jpa.hibernate.ddl-auto=create on the first run.
+After successfully running the server, change the previously mentioned line to spring.jpa.hibernate.ddl-auto=update to keep your DB persistent.

 ## Database diagram: